YeIets/HyprlandDotfiles/README.md

 - You can take a look to the script to see the full list of installed packages and remove or add some as you like.
 - The config was made for a laptop so your waybar may look a lil bit empty if your trying it on desktop, you can always use it as a blueprint and customize it to your liking.
 - It creates a folder named **scripts** on the .config/ folder, if you have one with the same name there make sure to back it up if youre using **Install.sh**
+- I'll be troubleshooting some of the errors, so EXPECT ERRORS!

 ### Credits / Used Stuff
 - [Alacritty Catpuccin Theme](https://github.com/catppuccin/alacritty)